 The real work had little to do with the accommodations though.
 There were seventy-five of us, gathering in an empty conference room on the first day.
 Our large circle pushed up against the poured concrete walls that reached several stories above us.
 Our facilitator was Sandy Ingerman, a student of Michael’s, she taught for the FSS for many years before ultimately developing her own work.
 She is considered by many to be a truly gifted shaman, one of the handful of Western SPs who are given the title Shaman without hesitation by those who experience her work directly.
 She is living proof of the power to heal Lightning Shaman can bring forth.

 An informal survey I conducted of 34 experienced shamanic practitioners revealed that 48% had near death experiences.
 Illness and near death experiences can act as catalyzing moments for potential shaman in many cultures.
 These are openings the spirits reach through to transform us into healers.
 Those struck by lightning who go on to perform shamanic work are thought to be especially gifted.
-Sandy Ingerman is one of the few Westerners who has not only survived being struck by lightning, but has also receive training to develop her shamanic abilities.
+Sandy Ingerman is one of the few Westerners who has not only survived being struck by lightning (several times), but has also receive training to develop her shamanic abilities.
 She is truly a luminary in the world of Western SPs.
 Click here to visit her site.

 I was initially most impressed by the gentle but firm way she held our large circle together.
 Teaching directly from her heart she was able to hold all questions and issues with a quiet, grounded wisdom.
 Like a skilled pilot she guided our shamanic ship with the most imperceptible adjustments of the rudder.
 The whole two weeks felt like a collective journey that just happened to us, with everything unfolding at just the right pace.